visatlas/mmasia2021/content/blog/call-for-workshop-papers/index.md

 ### Overview

-The field of computer vision has been a research hotspot, and early research focused on high-quality image or daytime scenes with better illumination.
+The field of computer vision has been a research hotspot, and early research focused on high-quality images or daytime scenes with better illumination.
 Existing vision techniques have achieved better results with an approximately accuracy rate of 96% with these conditions.
 In practice, nearly 90% of criminal activities occur in the night scenes with low quality, especially in major cases.
-The video data collected by the surveillance system in these scene has low contrast and poor quality.
-According to the Ministry of Public Security Evidence Identification Center (China), the proportion of poor quality video images at night is as high as 95%, and the performance of current methods on low- quality visible images is low, which is difficult to cope with the actual security needs.
+The video data collected by the surveillance system in these scenes has low contrast and poor quality.
+According to the Ministry of Public Security Evidence Identification Center (China), the proportion of poor quality video images at night is as high as 95%, and the performance of current methods on low-quality visible images is low, which is difficult to cope with the actual security needs.
 There is an urgent need to optimise this problem.

 ### Challenge

-The goal of this challenges to:
+The goal of this challenge is to:

 - Bring together the state of the art research on object detection under low illumination;
 - Call for a coordinated effort to understand the opportunities and challenges emerging in object detection;